MdSalim2001/Python-Snake-Game/README.md

 # Description
-This is a classic Snake game , designed with all its classic features including score board
+This is a classic Snake game , designed with all it's classic features including score board

 ## Images